-Winnie Mandela to be laid to rest in state funeral
+Winnie Mandela to be laid to rest in Soweto

 Since the end of apartheid in the 1990s, she served in several government roles, including member of parliament and leader of the ruling party's women's league.

 "Today we lay to rest our heroine, a struggle stalwart and mother-to-the-nation," the government tweeted Saturday.
-It offered free rides for those who wanted to attend the funeral in Johannesburg.
+It offered free rides for those who wanted to attend the funeral.

 Public memorial

-Days earlier, thousands of mourners gathered Wednesday for a public memorial in Soweto, where she lived for decades.
+Thousands of mourners gathered Wednesday for a public memorial in Soweto, where Madikizela-Mandel lived for decades.

 Mourners wore black, green and gold -- colors of the ruling African National Congress political party.
 Others wore T-shirts emblazoned with an image of her.